 t, if our expression evaluates to an integer then the number is a triangle number.
 Only integers

 Next, the quotation marks (") are removed by ignoring the first and last characters of each word as they are split from the input string.
-We add 1 every time a word score is tested as a triangle number.
+One is added every time a word score is tested successfully as a triangle number.

 sum(is_tn(score(x[1:-1])) for x in open('words.txt').read().split(','))

 The data file, words.txt, is available on REPL.IT page by clicking the files icon in the top left corner.